Operational Procedures

 The user should always ensure the following:

-• That the nozzle gasket is not worn
+- The nozzle gasket is not worn.

-• An externally fitted nozzle holder is used
+- An externally fitted nozzle holder is used.

-• The right size nozzle is used
+- The right size nozzle is used.

 Nozzle Pressure Testing Kit